Marqin/YuriaViewer/README.md

 In case of problems, see below:

-## double-precision mode
+## 32/64-bit shaders

-If your GPU supports `GL_ARB_gpu_shader_fp64`, you can press `p` to go into 64-bit mode in which fractal can be zoomed much more than in 32-bit mode.
-Keep in mind, that some drivers have broken 64-bit support and you can see black screen.
-In that case just press `p` again to get back to 32-bit mode.
+You can swap between 32/64-bit shaders pressing `p` key.

+64-bit mode is default, unless your GPU don't have `GL_ARB_gpu_shader_fp64` extension.
+If 64-bit mode it's too slow for you or you see black screen ( possible on some broken driver ), then you should change to 32-bit shaders.